SemanticMatter/ci-cd/docs/workflows/ci_update_dependencies.md

 ## Usage example

-The following is an example of how a workflow may look that calls _CI - Update dependencies_.
+The following is an example of how a workflow may look that calls _CI - Update dependencies PR_.
 It is meant to be complete as is.

 ```yaml